sem CLI Reference#

 sem get project docs

-Similarly, in order to find out the contents of a secret
+Similarly, in order to find out the list of environment variables and files in a secret

 ,